 Foam and latex mattresses are the longest lasting and more resistant to the effects of sagging.
 Spring mattresses are long-lasting, too, although they may start sagging after about five years of continuous use.
 Hybrid mattresses combine all those qualities for the best experience.

-For the best results, ensure that you start using a mattress protector immediately after purchasing the mattress.
+For the best results, ensure that you use a mattress protector immediately after purchasing the 12 inch mattress.
 Doing this will protect the inner parts of the mattress from damaging factors such as dirt, mites, fluid spills, and other unwanted things.
 You may want to use a protector that is strong enough to resist penetration by bedbugs to keep those annoying things away.

 Aerate the mattress before you put it into use for the first time.
 Also, aerate it regularly to maintain its optimum shape.
 Here is how you can go about it.

 After buying the mattress, it is good practice to air it out for about a half-hour before sleeping on it.
 Doing this allows it to take in the fresh air and be in its optimum condition.
 The storage, wrapping, and transporting processes expose it to air-depressing conditions.